Best BaoFeng Antenna Upgrades – Ham, GMRS, FRS, MURS, Commercial

-[ Editors note: I recently purchased a VSWR / power meter with a design enabling direct connection to the Baofeng for testing upgrade antennas for various bands (frequencies).
+[ I recently purchased a VSWR / power meter that enables direct connection to the Baofeng for testing upgrade antennas for various bands (frequencies).
 I am updating this article’s recommendations, given my results, discussed below. ]

-The best upgrade antenna depends on intended operation (the legality of which is your own due diligence).
-Recommendations listed below are not only based on their specifications, but my own VSWR testing as well.
+The best upgrade antenna depends on the intended operation (the legality of which is your own due diligence).
+The recommendations listed below are not only based on their specifications but on my own VSWR testing as well.

-While many antennas may receive well enough outside their Tx optimized frequencies, it is important that the antenna you choose is tuned to TRANSMIT within the band(s) you’ll be operating on!
+While many antennas may receive well enough outside their Tx optimized frequencies, the antenna you choose must be tuned to TRANSMIT within the band(s) you’ll be operating on for optimal performance.

 Many people have purchased at least a pair of the popular BaoFeng UV-5R 2-way radios (or variants thereof, like my favorite version, the BF-F8HP).
-Maybe several sets (or more).
 The problem is… The stock BaoFeng antenna is less than ideal.
-If you’re serious about optimizing the potential for transmit distance, the specific BaoFeng antenna upgrade choices listed below will help, a lot!
+If you’re serious about optimizing the maximum transmit distance, the specific BaoFeng antenna upgrade choices listed below will greatly help!

 First.
 Why the BaoFeng brand?
 Sure there are better radios.
 But,

-With that said, there are a ton of these BaoFeng radios out there.
+With that said, there are lots of these BaoFeng radios out there.
 I too have several sets (among other brands).
 So I wanted to share with you my recommendation for a BaoFeng antenna upgrade that will perform better on your radio.
 I have them for all my BaoFeng radios.

 BEST BAOFENG ANTENNA | NAGOYA